makersacademy/news-summary-challenge/README.md

 ### Testing Framework

 I called mine Peter.
-No clue why.
-Peter is always really excited if any tests are passing and has a scottish accent.
+Peter is a cute cat that looks at you in a judging way when you run your tests - no matter if they're passing or failing - therefore making you question the validity of everything you've just done.
+He meows in a scottish accent.

 ## User Stories